soer7022/soer7022/README.md

 ### Hi there 👋
-I'm Søren, a software engineer at The LEGO® Group
+I'm Søren, a software engineer at The LEGO Group

 To learn more about me, please check out my [LinkedIn](https://www.linkedin.com/in/søreneriksen/)